Omarkhaled711/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c:  a function that checks for lowercase character.
 4-isalpha.c: a fucntion that checks for letters.
 5-sign.c: checks the sign of a number
-6-abs.c: a fucntion that computes the absluote of a number
+6-abs.c: a fucntion that computes the absluote of a number.
+7-print_last_digit.c: returns the last digit of a given number